Piotr S. Wandycz: Life

-He was born in Kraków in 1923 during the Second Polish Republic to Damian and Stefania (Dunikowska) Wandycz and raised in Lwow.
-Wandycz left the country during World War II on September 17, 1939, when the Soviet army invaded eastern Poland.
+Wandycz was born in Kraków in 1923 during the Second Polish Republic to Damian and Stefania (Dunikowska) Wandycz and raised in Lwow.
+He left the country during World War II on September 17, 1939, when the Soviet army invaded eastern Poland.
 He and his family crossed into Romania, and in 1940 went to France.
 Graduating from the Polish Lycee in Villard de Lans, he studied at the University of Grenoble (1941–42).
 In late 1942 he reached the United Kingdom where he served in the Polish army until 1945 as a second lieutenant.
-After the war he studied at the University of Cambridge where he received B.A. and M.A. and the London School of Economics (Ph.D.
+After the war he studied at the University of Cambridge where he received B.A. and M.A. degrees, and at the London School of Economics (Ph.D.
 1951).
 Later he moved to the United States, where he taught at Indiana University before coming to Yale University in 1966 as an associate professor.
 He was promoted to a full professorship in 1968 and was named Bradford Durfee Professor in 1989.
 At Yale, he served as director of graduate studies in Russian and East European studies and in history, the chair of the Council on Russian and East European Studies, and the director of the Language and Area Center.
 He authored 18 books and over 400 articles and book reviews.

 Piotr S. Wandycz was a member of the Polish Academy of Sciences, the Polish Institute of Arts and Sciences of America, the Polish Academy of Learning, and an honorary member of the Polish Historical Association.
 His many other honors included the Commander's Cross of the Order of Polonia Restituta and honorary degrees from the University of Wrocław, the Sorbonne, the Jagiellonian University, and the Catholic University of Lublin.
 He died on July 29, 2017.